Victoria Khaze began to learn business lessons at the age of 5.

 By week’s end, Khaze lost patience and cornered the friend in school, describing the concept of accrued interest to her.

 “Her mom paid me $3 the next day,” Khaze said, “but I lost a friend.”

-First business lesson she learned: be wary of friends and money.
-It’s a rule she has kept ever since.
+The first business lesson she learned: be wary of friends and money, a rule she has kept since.
 More lessons awaited the 8-year-old after her family moved to the town of Smithfield, R.I., which she describes as a “dull town.”

 “The whole place was one power outage away from being Little House on the Prairie,” she said.

 During their time in Smithfield, Khaze’s family tried different business ventures, which ranged from gumball machines to web hosting.

 “We had a lot of ideas for what services we wanted to provide, but we sucked at doing the demographic research,” Khaze said.

 The majority of their businesses failed spectacularly, she said.